-The scope of work shall include, but not be limited to the following;
+The scope of work shall include but not be limited to the following:

 4.3.1.
-Activity 1: Identify the Water Investment Needs and Formulate the Goal and General Objectives of the Water Investment Programme:
+Task 1: Identify the water investment needs and formulate the goal and general objectives of the water investment programme

-Task 1.1 Conduct water investment needs assessment for the next fifteen years (2025 - 2040), referencing existing water-related investment plans and analysing the impacts of climate variability and change, and economic and demographic trends on water resources and water infrastructure.

-Task 1.2 Identify, describe, and categorise the issues impacting water resources, infrastructure, and services.

-Task 1.3 Define the (strategic) objectives of the water investment program.
+- Task 1.1: Conduct water investment needs assessment for the next fifteen years (2025 2040), analysing the impacts of climate variability and change, and economic and demographic trends on water resources and water infrastructure. - Task 1.2: Identify, describe, and categorise the issues impacting water resources, infrastructure, and services. - Task 1.3: Define the (strategic) objectives of the water investment programme.

-Task 1.4 Present the results at an "extended" technical working group meeting and, based on the feedback, finalise the Water Investment Objectives Report.
+Task 1.4: Present the results at an "extended" technical working group meeting and, based on the feedback, finalise the Water Investment Objectives Report.